Ajay-Chaudhari1729/Multiple_-Disease_Prediction/README.md

 # Multiple_-Disease_Prediction
 we developed and deploy a web application that allows users to predict the likelihood of three different diseases: Diabetes, Heart Disease, and Parkinson's Disease.
-The application will be built using the Streamlit framework for creating interactive data science applications
+The application will be built using the Streamlit framework for creating interactive data science applications.

 ALGORITHM USED

-Svm stands for support vector machine, which is a supervised machine learning algorithm used for classification and regression tasks.
+1 : Svm stands for support vector machine, which is a supervised machine learning algorithm used for classification and regression tasks.

  In SVM, the algorithm attempts to find an optimal hyperplane that separates different classes in the feature space.
 The hyperplane is defined by a subset of training samples called support vectors, which are the data points closest to the decision boundary.